Below is Avon Middle School's 2019-2020 Student Handbook.

 The Student Handbook is designed to be in harmony with Board policy.
 Please be aware that the handbook is updated yearly, while policy adoption and revision may occur throughout the year.
 Changes in policy that affect portions of this Handbook will be made available to students and parents through newsletters, web pages, and other communications.

 Each student is encouraged to develop and achieve individual educational goals.
 The district will provide every student with equal educational opportunities regardless of race, color, creed, gender, sexual orientation, gender identity or expression, national origin, religion, age, economic status, marital status, or disability.
 No student will be excluded on such basis from participating in or having access to any course offerings, student athletics, counseling services, employment assistance, extracurricular activities or other school resources.
 Programs and activities shall be accessible and usable by individuals with disabilities as prescribed by law.

-Mr. James Pappa, Assistant Principal at Avon Middle School and Ms. Cara Boland are the designated district compliance officer, who will coordinate compliance with the nondiscrimination requirements of Title IX of the Education Amendments of 1972 and Section 504 of the Rehabilitation Act of 1973.
+Ms. Cara Boland is the designated district compliance officer, who will coordinate compliance with the nondiscrimination requirements of Title IX of the Education Amendments of 1972 and Section 504 of the Rehabilitation Act of 1973.

 The public schools maintain careful controls on the way in which students are exposed to materials and announcements, other than those directly related to school sponsored programs and activities.
 Caution is exercised to prevent exploitation of the system and its students.
 District-prescribed standards shall be met.

 Legislation requires all school buildings to be reevaluated to determine if asbestos is present and if it poses a significant health hazard to the building’s occupants.
 The District has on file plans showing the location of asbestos in each building and measures undertaken to comply with regulations to maintain a safe school environment.
 Request to review these plans may be made in the school office.